microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/device_list_memberof.md

-# user: List memberOf
+# device: List memberOf

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get groups, directory roles and administrative units that the user is a direct member of.
+Get groups that this device is a direct member of.
 This operation is not transitive.

 ## Permissions